samedling/MCSAS/README.md

  2. F2Py acceleration should work automatically on OS X or Linux.
 If not, or if you want maximum performance and you have gfortran installed, run `make` to compile the Fortran code (or if you have ifort installed, edit the makefile before running `make`).
 On my dual core CPU, I obtained a 10x speedup; quad core CPUs likely not much faster.

-Run `python newgui.py` on the command line or open it in Canopy and click run.
-(Note: you may discover running `nice python newgui.py` results in your system being a lot more responsive.)
+Run `./mcsas` on the command line or open it in Canopy and click run.
+(Note: you may discover running `nice ./mcsas` results in your system being a lot more responsive.)

 If you want to try out the latest features, you can try the develop branch (by either running `git pull origin develop` or via the web GUI clicking on 'master', selecting 'develop', and then downloading the zip) but consider editing global_vars.py so debug = False.

+### Python Installation ###

+If you're trying to install the required python packages on a computer you don't have root access on, run these commands:

+   cd
+   mkdir python
+   echo "export PYTHONPATH=$PYTHONPATH:~/python" >> .bashrc
+   pip install --target=python Pillow

 ### OS X Fortran Installation ###
 Apple doesn't provide a recent version of gfortran, but you can download one from http://hpc.sourceforge.net